rajasegar/ember-tailwind-codemod/README.md

 - `UNMAPPED_SELECTORS.txt` => Contains the selectors in your CSS for which there is no conversion.
 - `UNCHANGED_COMPONENTS.txt` => Contains the list of component names for which the class attributes are not changed.

-By looking at the above files, after running the codemods, you can manually do the migration because the codemod won't be able to do 100% migration of your CSS and some manual intervention is required.
+By looking at the above files, after running the codemods, you can manually complete the migration because the codemod won't be able to do 100% migration of your CSS and some manual intervention is required.

 ## How it works?